R4YM3/dotfiles/README.md

-# My dotfiles to config Linux Ubuntu and Mac Os.
+# My dotfiles to config Ubuntu and Mac Os.
 The script will check if host Ubuntu or Mac Os and setup it accordingly.

 ## Screenshots